 But what exactly is a drug formulary?
 What happens if your medication isn’t part of this formulary?
-We’re here to address all those questions, and so much more!
+We’re here to address all those questions and so much more!

-What is a Part D Formulary
+What is the Medicare Part D Formulary

 Every insurance plan has its drug formularies.
 Each medication must adhere to the Food and Drug Administration’s (FDA) regulations.